-The invitation came from Chetna, a partner ministry of SIM run by the Emmanuel Hospital Association.
+The invitation came from Chetna, a partner ministry of SIM.

 At the time, one of their strategic initiatives was to start self-help and savings groups in villages across their districts of concentration.
 They hoped that strong groups of women who’d learned vital skills would be able to carry on caring for their communities even once Chetna was no long able to help them.

-In the self-help group, the women first started to save money, each one managing to find a way to set aside ten or fifteen rupees ($0.15USD) a month to put into the group savings account.
+In the self-help group, the women first started to save money every month to put into the group savings account.
 Their monthly meetings included basic teaching about health issues, making good goals and plans, and community leadership.
 They discussed family and community issues and began learning how to advocate on their community’s behalf.
 They emerged from their houses to learn how to deposit their own money in the bank.
 They found a literate woman in their village who, with material Chetna provided, taught them to read and do basic sums.

 Sambha had already been running a small shop before she joined the group.
 Selling things like rice, sugar, lentils, and tobacco helped provide for her family’s daily needs.
 However, being illiterate meant that Sambha kept figures for her store in her head – including things bought on credit.
 She learned how to read, write, and keep a ledger in the women’s group.
 She became even more profitable once she had proper accounts and wasn’t at the mercy of customers’ honesty about how much they’d borrowed.